trisulnsm/dinodoc/trisuldocs/docs/ag/domain/change_domain.md

 A Trisul distributed domain is identified by :

-1. a set of two network endpoints
+1. A set of two network endpoints
-2. a certificate+key pair
+2. A certificate+key pair

 When you first install Trisul it creates a *domain0* that uses Unix Sockets as endpoints.
 So by default, the Trisul-Hub and Trisul-Probe